China's Baidu races Waymo, GM to develop self-driving cars

 The company says it spent a total of 5.6 billion yuan ($885 million) on research and development last year but doesn't disclose how much of that went into autonomous vehicles.
 Baidu reported a profit of 10.2 billion yuan ($1.7 billion) last year on 124.5 billion yuan ($19.5 billion) in revenue.

-Baidu and its most advanced rivals have reached the industry's Level 4 in technology.
-Their systems can operate without a driver but must be pre-loaded with a detailed map.
-That limits the area where they can operate. //brief context about levels here? not something familiar to average readers...//
+Baidu and its most advanced rivals have reached the industry's Level 4 out of five possible levels of technology.
+That means their systems can operate without a driver but must be pre-loaded with a detailed map.
+That limits the area where they can operate.

+Lower levels of technology range from cruise control, a feature available for decades, up to Level 3, which allows hands-free highway driving.
+Self-driving robot carts already are widely used in factories, warehouses and other tightly controlled settings.

-For a maneuver such as a U-turn, the Apollo system tracks as many as 200 vehicles, pedestrians and other potential obstacles as much as 100 meters (110 feet) away, according to Baidu.
+For a maneuver such as a U-turn, the Apollo system tracks as many as 200 vehicles, pedestrians and other potential obstacles as much as 100 meters (110 yards) away, according to Baidu.

 Wei said Baidu would be happy to have foreign partners adapt its technology to their markets but has no export plans yet while it focuses on Chinese cities.